 My primary hobby is classical music.
 I taught myself to play the piano and to study scores away from the piano.
 My secondary hobby (perhaps diversion is a better word) is television.
 I like the standards (Breaking Bad, Mad Men, the Office, Silicon Valley) and some older shows (Cheers, Seinfeld, The Larry Sanders Show).
 Perhaps my favorite is 'the Thick of It,' the BBC precursor to HBO's Veep.

-Boston University - BA, Philosophy
+Undergraduate Degree: Boston University - Bachelor in Arts, Philosophy

-Columbia Law School - JD, Law
+Graduate Degree: Columbia Law School - Juris Doctor, Law

 What is your teaching philosophy?